chris-wood/draft-kinnear-tls-client-net-address/draft-wood-tls-nat-detection.md

 This document describes a TLS extension that may be used to detect the presence of an on-path NAT or similar proxy between client and server of a TLS connection.
 A motivating use case for this extension is reliable NAT detection measurements.
-Secondary use cases include client- and server-side detection of NATs for the purpose of informed QUIC connection migration policies.
+Secondary use cases include client-side and server-side detection of NATs for the purpose of informed QUIC connection migration policies.

 --- middle

 # Introduction

-NATs and other proxies may increase TLS communication privacy by masking the true IP address of clients in a session.
+NATs and other proxies may improve TLS communication privacy by masking the true IP address of clients in a session.
 Modulo other cleartext signals such as session identifiers, the anonymity set of a connection passing through a NAT is proportional to the number of clients serviced by said NAT.